cbuchner1/ccminer/README.txt

   -r, --retries=N       number of times to retry if a network call fails
                           (default: retry indefinitely)
+  -R, --retry-pause=N   time to pause between retries, in seconds (default: 15)
+      --time-limit      maximum time [s] to mine before exiting the program.
-  -R, --retry-pause=N   time to pause between retries, in seconds (default: 15) -T, --timeout=N       network timeout, in seconds (default: 270) -s, --scantime=N      upper bound on time spent scanning current work when
+  -T, --timeout=N       network timeout, in seconds (default: 270) -s, --scantime=N      upper bound on time spent scanning current work when
                         long polling is unavailable, in seconds (default: 5)